awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 1. Review your instance details, then choose **Launch** to specify a key pair and launch your instance\.

-For more information about the parameters you can configure in each step of the wizard, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information about the parameters you can configure in each step of the wizard, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.

 #### Using Your New, VPC\-Only Account<a name="use-vpc-only-account"></a>